 Through robust and close interaction with the world around us – globally, nationally and locally – we shall be instrumental in building a society based on knowledge, skills and attitudes.

 Do you want to take part in shaping the future?

-At the Faculty of Medicine, Department of Biomedicine, a full-time permanent position as researcher is available.
-The position is external financed by the EU framework program Horizon 2020 and for the time being a part of the project “Systems Medicine of Metabolic-Signaling Networks: A New Concept for Breast Cancer Patient Stratification (MESI-STRAT)”.
-The project has a temporary financing until 30 September 2022.
+At The University of Bergen, Department of Biomedicine a full-time (100 %) permanent position as a Researcher is available.
+The position is external financed by research grant of the Norwegian Research Council, and part of the research project “High-dimensional analysis of AXL-mediated immunotherapy resistance: Clinical translation for personalized medicine”.
+The project has a temporary financing for three (3) years.